aroneklund/DTU-27626-cancer/README.md

             | samtools view -Sb -@ 1 - > patient2_t.bam

-Optionally, the @RG line can provide additional information; please see the [SAM format specification](http://www.samformat.info) if you want to know more.
+Optionally, the @RG line can provide additional information; please see the [SAM format specification](http://www.samformat.info) as well as [samtools webpage](http://samtools.sourceforge.net) if you want to know more.

 #### 2.2 - Sort BAM files (DO NOT RUN)